interlay/interbtc-clients/vault/README.md

             Automatically register the vault with the given amount of collateral and a newly generated address

+        --auto-register-with-faucet-url <auto-register-with-faucet-url>
+            Automatically register the vault with the colletral received from the faucet and a newly generated address.
+The parameter is the URL of the faucet

         --bitcoin-rpc-pass <bitcoin-rpc-pass>                              [env: BITCOIN_RPC_PASS=]
         --bitcoin-rpc-url <bitcoin-rpc-url>                                [env: BITCOIN_RPC_URL=]
         --bitcoin-rpc-user <bitcoin-rpc-user>                              [env: BITCOIN_RPC_USER=]
         --btc-confirmations <btc-confirmations>
             How many bitcoin confirmations to wait for.
 If not specified, the parachain settings will be used (recommended)